AishwaryaRamakrishnan29990/My-codes/README.md

-# This has the lit of R and python programs,  have worked on
+# This has the list of R and python programs, I have worked on